dmartinezphd/getting-started-github/index.md

 :rofl:

 # Blockquotes
-> Do or do not, there is no try
+> "Do or do not, there is no try"